callstack/react-native-testing-library/website/docs/ReactNavigation.md

 title: React Navigation
 ---

-This section deals with integrating `react-native-testing-library` with `react-navigation`, using Jest.
+This section deals with integrating `@testing-library/react-native` with `react-navigation`, using Jest.

 ## Setting up